reekid420/deal-finder/README.md

 2. Set your budget and select which platforms to search
 3. Add specific keywords or tags to refine your search
 4. Configure location settings and search radius
-5. Get personalized tech deal recommendations displayed in a beautiful card layout
+5. Get personalized deal recommendations displayed in a beautiful card layout

 ### Example Queries